Smaug123/static-site-pipeline/hugo/content/reading-list/index.md

 # Have read

+*   Diary of a Provincial Lady, by E. M. Delafield.
+Hilarious.
+I was laughing out loud every few pages.
+Strong recommend.
+This was so like real life.
 *   [Folding Beijing](https://www.uncannymagazine.com/article/folding-beijing-2/), by Hao Jingfang.
 Interesting short story, although really I think it could have been half the length without losing much; the premise is not exactly complicated, and the story is really just a brief exploration of the premise.
 *   Permutation City, by Greg Egan.
 Cool book!
 It's interesting to think about why I find the core premise implausible, but it certainly seemed novel to me.
 Pretty gripping.
 It seems to pair quite nicely with Robin Hanson's _The Age of Em_, which would be a nonfiction accompaniment.
 *   Building Secure and Reliable Systems, by the Google SRE team.
 This is genuinely a textbook, so it's quite slow going.
 A lot of this is *very* Google-centric, where it's assumed that everything is a microservice and any given query to a service will require hundreds of RPC calls.
 However, the general lessons seem to be valuable.